-Travis Reust is in his second year as associate director of strength & conditioning at UTSA.
+Travis Reust is in his fourth year as associate director of strength & conditioning at UTSA.
 He works with the Roadrunners football, men’s basketball, track & field and soccer programs.

 Reust previously spent four years at his alma mater, East Central (Okla.), as director of strength & conditioning.
 He was the athletics department's first full-time strength & conditioning coach, a position created to enhance Tigers athletics.
 Reust was responsible for designing and implementing the strength & conditioning programs for all ECU sports.